hipstas/shaping-humanities-data/README.md

 For a more details on how Docker works, see this [overview](https://docs.docker.com/engine/docker-overview/).

-When the download is complete, enter the following command to run the container.
+When the Docker download is complete, enter the following command to run the container.
 This will create a new directory called `sharedfolder` on your desktop.

 Enter the following commands to launch the Audio ML Lab Docker container, then launch a terminal session in the container.